 Cross-country skiing areas for beginners

 Without any difficult climbs or complicated descents, you will find numerous cross-country trails in the southern Black Forest.
-The cross-country center Dead moss-Gersbach and the neighboring town Bernau offer a total of around 100 kilometers of trails that are fun for both children and adults.
-The Silberbach trail with 2,3 km in Vordertodtmoos is ideal for the first “steps”.
+The cross-country skiing center Todtmoos-Gersbach and the neighboring town Bernau offer a total of around 100 kilometers of cross-country trails that are fun for both children and adults.
+The 2,3 km Silberbach trail in Vordertodtmoos is ideal for those first steps.

 Hinterzarten awaits all cross-country skiing enthusiasts on 11 groomed trails with a length of 90 kilometers.
 At an altitude of 850 to 880 meters are: